dotnsf/node-red-contrib-dotnsf-watsonxai/README.md

 4. You also need to edit **Project ID** field with your Project ID.

+5. You need to input one of followings:

+  - Model ID: ID specified for LLM

+  - Deployment ID: ID specified tuned LLM

+  - If you would input both, **Deployment ID** would be prioritized.

-5. Connect nodes.
+6. Connect nodes.
 You have to input query text as **msg.payload** into watsonx.ai node.
 Then watsonx.ai node would output generated text in its **msg.payload**.

 ## Licensing